matusso/website/content/posts/big-ip-f5.md

 categories: ["vulns"]
 ---

-Good afternoon for every security researchers.
-I would like to share my experience to find announced vulnerability by internal F5 security team and write exploit for [CVE-2022-1388](https://support.f5.com/csp/article/K23605346).
+Good afternoon to every security researcher.
+I would like to share my experience of finding announced vulnerability by internal F5 security team and writing the exploit for [CVE-2022-1388](https://support.f5.com/csp/article/K23605346).

-You can read more about this vulnerability on [thehackernews](https://thehackernews.com/2022/05/f5-warns-of-new-critical-big-ip-remote.html) or [helpnetsecurity](https://www.helpnetsecurity.com/2022/05/09/cve-2022-1388-poc-exploitation/). [iControl REST](https://clouddocs.f5.com/api/icontrol-rest/) is API for interaction between scripts and *F5 device* to manage and control that device automatically.
+You can read more about this vulnerability on [thehackernews](https://thehackernews.com/2022/05/f5-warns-of-new-critical-big-ip-remote.html) or [helpnetsecurity](https://www.helpnetsecurity.com/2022/05/09/cve-2022-1388-poc-exploitation/). [iControl REST](https://clouddocs.f5.com/api/icontrol-rest/) is an API for interaction between scripts and *F5 device*, used to manage and control that device automatically.

-Based on details of *mitigation*, the problem should be somewhere in `Connection: ` header.
+Based on the details of the *mitigation*, the problem should be somewhere in the `Connection: ` header.

 ### mitigation
 ```apache